iitd-plos/iitd-plos.github.io/col100/labs/lab14/labassignment14.md

   > i.e. disk 1 on the top and disk N at the bottom.

 ### Constraints
-* Your one move will consist of picking the upper disk from one of the stacks and placing it on top of another stack. i.e.
+* Your one move will consist of picking the upper disk from one of the rods and placing it on top of another rod. i.e.
   > Disk i: From Rod1 to Rod2
   * Which means disk i has been moved from Rod1 to Rod2.

-* A disk can only be moved if it is the uppermost disk on a stack.
+* A disk can only be moved if it is the uppermost disk on a rod.
 * Also, you cannot place a larger disk on the top of a smaller disk.

 * You have to print a series of such moves to transfer all the disks from from_rod to to_rod.
 You may use aux_rod for intermediate steps.

-You can also see the animation of the puzzle at:
+You can also see the animation of the puzzle:
 ![Fibonacci solve](https://upload.wikimedia.org/wikipedia/commons/6/60/Tower_of_Hanoi_4.gif)
 [Source: Wikipedia](https://www.wikipedia.org/)